-Delaware courts have previously found similar "benefits" to render a director or controlling stockholder "interested" in a transaction.
+&lt;sup>1 Delaware courts have previously found similar "benefits" to render a director or controlling stockholder "interested" in a transaction.
 See Tooley v.
-AXA Financial, Inc., 2005 WL 1252378 (Del.
+AXA Financial Inc., 2005 (Del.
 Ch.
 May 13, 2005) (refusing, "albeit barely," to dismiss a claim where the plaintiff alleged that the board delayed the closing of a third-party's tender offer to accommodate the controlling stockholder's administrative needs); McMullin v.
 Beran, 765 A.2d 910 (Del.
 2000) (refusing to dismiss claims that directors acted disloyally in approving a sale to a third party allegedly to satisfy the controlling stockholder's need for liquidity).

-- had "denigrated" the company's management and called for the firing of its current CEO, who also sat on the board; - issued a press release without board approval that recommended a sale of the company; and - tainted the sale process by speaking to potential bidders without board supervision and by leaking confidential information.
+- had threatened to sue the directors if they did not pursue a sale of the company; - told the board that he had discovered potential evidence of financial fraud that could lead to personal liability for the directors; - was "generally disruptive" at board meetings, led the chairman of the board to resign, and caused another director to threaten to resign; - had "denigrated" the company's management and called for the firing of its current CEO, who also sat on the board; - issued a press release without board approval that recommended a sale of the company; and - tainted the sale process by speaking to potential bidders without board supervision and by leaking confidential information.